obsidian-toaster/project/product-management.md

-hbraun	[9:55 AM]
-good. i’ll have an eye on trello and slack

-[9:55]
-i think the current issues relevant to me are PRD and ERD

-[9:55]
-do you have an idea how to address the ERD?

-[9:56]
-i.e. how to include all stakeholders responses?

-[9:57]
-in fact i see that the way you’ve setup slack it exactly what I was proposing with flowdock

-[9:57]
-i.e. channels for work areas

-[9:57]
-tools integration

-[9:57]
-and a general preference of using this over email

-[9:57]
-very good

-cmoulliard	[10:04 AM]
-I will send an email + link to a Trello card about relation between PRD & ERD and how we could deal with to get the opinions of the engineers

 cmoulliard	[10:13 AM]
 The biggest issue/challenge concerns how to manage the comments/remarks.
 The way that it has been addressed by John for the PRD was a mess.
 I have warned John that we can't manage correctly all the comments/remarks correctly using google doc when we have too many members